JakeClapper/Writ-305/README.md

-How to Install Pterodactyl Panel on Your Virtual Server Requirements Before Installing
+# How to Install Pterodactyl Panel on Your Virtual Server
+- __Requirements Before Installing__
-Optional: A DNS provider like Squarespace.
+ - Optional: A DNS provider like __Squarespace__.
-Hosting with SSH Access: Example - OVHCloud.
+ - Hosting with SSH Access: Example - __OVHCloud__.
-Linux OS: Use Ubuntu 20.04 LTS or newer.
+ - Linux OS: Use Ubuntu 20.04 LTS or newer.
-Optional: MobaXTerm for SSH connections.
+ - Optional: __MobaXTerm__ for SSH connections.

 Step 1: SSH Using MobaXTerm
 Start a New Session